Learn How to Write Music

 Learn How to Write Music that Matters!
 Join the Academy!

-Spend your most precious resource wisely; that is your time!
-If music creation is a deep passion of yours, you should pay attention to the Music Interval Theory Academy.
-There's only so much theory you need to know to develop new chord progressions and great phrases and succeed in writing fantastic arrangements for the different sections of the orchestra or bands.
+If music creation is a deep passion of yours, then the Music Interval Theory Academy (MITA) is something you should explore.
+With MITA, you’ll discover that there’s only so much theory you need to know to create new chord progressions, memorable phrases, and fantastic arrangements for orchestras, bands, or any ensemble.

 A Personal Message